Hashimk101/OOP_Project/README.md

 ## 📖 About
 Get ready to dash through a nostalgic side-scrolling platformer inspired by SEGA’s classic Sonic!
 In Sonic Classic Heroes, guide Sonic and friends through procedurally generated levels brimming with loops, ramps, and secrets.
 Collect crystals, outsmart pesky enemies, and race the clock to claim the top spot on the leaderboard.
 ## 🔥Features
->Procedural Map Loader 📍: Levels generated from text-file grids, creating unique tile-based worlds every run.<b>
+>Procedural Map Loader 📍: Levels generated from text-file grids, creating unique tile-based worlds every run.<br>
->Sprite Animation 🎥: Smooth moves for Sonic & co.—walk, jump, fly, and punch with pixel-perfect flair.<b>
+>Sprite Animation 🎥: Smooth moves for Sonic & co.—walk, jump, fly, and punch with pixel-perfect flair.<br>
->Collectables: coins for points🪙, crystals for health 💎, and smash breakable walls  for shortcuts.<b>
+>Collectables: coins for points🪙, crystals for health 💎, and smash breakable walls  for shortcuts.<br>
->Enemies 🤖: Clever  enemies spawn off-screen, patrol to waypoints, and chase when you get too close!<b>
+>Enemies 🤖: Clever  enemies spawn off-screen, patrol to waypoints, and chase when you get too close!<br>
->HUD ⏱️: Retro-styled display tracks your score, a countdown timer, and persistent high scores across sessions.<b>
+>HUD ⏱️: Retro-styled display tracks your score, a countdown timer, and persistent high scores across sessions.<br>
->Audio 🎵: Pump up the jams with level-specific background music.<b>
+>Audio 🎵: Pump up the jams with level-specific background music.<br>
->Menu & Pause 🖱️: Navigate slick menus, pause/resume gameplay, or restart levels with ease.<b>
+>Menu & Pause 🖱️: Navigate slick menus, pause/resume gameplay, or restart levels with ease.<br>
->Classic Sonic Vibes 🌀: Authentic physics for spin-dashes, loops, and high-speed action.<b>
+>Classic Sonic Vibes 🌀: Authentic physics for spin-dashes, loops, and high-speed action.<br>